hadley/recipes/recipes/muffins-scones/kiwi-quick-mix-scones.md

 Pat out into a rectangle on a lightly floured counter and cut into shapes - 8-10.

 Brush tops with milk and bake immediately in a hot oven for 10 minutes.

+Comments: Best eaten the day they are made.
+Serve with butter.

+USA - if they don't rise as much as they should, try increasing baking powder quantity.